UPDATED: APRIL 27, 2023 | 3 MIN READ

 Bundle Your Policies

 If you are a new or young driver but also own a home, bundling your insurance policies almost always offers a discount through companies.
 Suppose you bundle your home, auto, and life insurance policies.
 You may be granted a significant discount that helps to lower your premium.

 If you are the parents of a driver searching for cheap car insurance for new drivers under 21 years of age, you might consider adding your driver to an existing policy you own.
 However, it will raise your (the policyholder) rates substantially.

 However, because car insurance for new and young drivers is so costly, adding to your existing policy as a family may be a more cost-effective option until your driver can purchase their policy.
 In the meantime, you can still shop around for different insurance rates and see if you can find other options.

 Take a Defensive Driving Course

-Students or new drivers who take a driver’s education or defensive driving course are sometimes offered additional discounts by some insurance companies.
+Some insurance companies sometimes offer additional discounts to students or new drivers who take a driver’s education or defensive driving course.
 When shopping around, ask about this specific discount and take these classes to be eligible to save on your premiums.

 Pay Off Your Policy Upfront